 The Company manufactures parts that have no alternative use to the Company since the parts are custom made to specific customer orders, and the Company believes there is a legally enforceable right to payment for performance completed to date on these manufactured parts.
 For manufactured parts that meet these two criteria, the Company will recognize revenue over time.
 Revenue is recognized over time using the input method based on time in production as a percentage of total estimated production time to measure progress toward satisfying performance obligations using the estimated total time necessary to complete the parts per the customer's order and an estimate of inventory and production costs incurred to date.
 The input method requires an analysis of the incurred time in production and an estimate of the total time necessary to complete the total parts per the customer's order.
+The value of unbilled receivables related to the performance on manufactured parts not yet completed as of December 31, 2023 and 2022 was \$10.1 million and \$8.5 million, respectively, recorded within accounts receivable, net of allowance for doubtful accounts.

-Revenue by geographic region for the years ended December 31, 2022, 2021 and 2020 was as follows:
+Revenue by geographic region for the years ended December 31, 2023, 2022 and 2021 was as follows:

-Year Ended December 31,
+(in thousands) Year Ended December 31,

-(in thousands) 2022 2020
+2023 2022 2021

 Revenue:

-United States \$ 387,399 \$ 384,458 \$ 345,708
+United States \$ 396,821 \$ 387,399 \$ 384,458

-Europe 92,770 90,399 74,796
+Europe 107,056 92,770 90,399

-Japan 8,229 13,241 13,891
+Japan 8,229 13,241

-Total revenue \$ 488,398 \$ 488,098 \$ 434,395
+Total revenue \$ 503,877 \$ 488,398 \$ 488,098

-Revenue by product line for the years ended December 31, 2022, 2021 and 2020 was as follows:
+Revenue by product line for the years ended December 31, 2023, 2022 and 2021 was as follows:

 Year Ended December 31,

-in thousands) 2022 2021 2020 0
+(in thousands) s) 2023 2022 2021

 Revenue:

-Injection Molding \$ 200,578 \$ 226,117 \$ 217,992
+Injection Molding \$ 203,941 \$ 200,578 \$ 226,117

-CNC Machining 188,372 166,811 131,587
+CNC Machining 198,222 188,372 166,811

-3D Printing 78,988 72,721 62,502
+3D Printing 84,291 78,988 72,721

-Sheet Metal 19,498 20,397 18,838
+Sheet Metal 16,540 19,498 20,397

-Other Revenue 962 2,052 3,476
+Other Revenue 883 962 2,052

-Total revenue \$ 488,398 \$ 488,098 \$ 434,395
+Total revenue \$ 503,877 \$ 488,398 \$ 488,098

 The Company generally expenses sales commissions when incurred because the amortization period would have been one year or less.
 These costs are recorded within marketing and sales expenses.
-The value of unsatisfied performance obligations for contracts with an original expected length of one year or less is not material.
+The value of unsatisfied performance obligations for contracts with an original expected length of one year or less as of December 31, 2023 and 2022 was \$9.8 million and \$10.9 million, respectively.

-Note 4 - Net (Loss) Income Per Common Share
+Note 4 - Net Income (Loss) Per Common Share

-Basic net (loss) income per share is computed based on the weighted average number of common shares outstanding.
-Diluted net (loss) income per share is computed based on the weighted average number of common shares outstanding, increased by the number of additional shares that would have been outstanding had the potentially dilutive common shares been issued and reduced by the number of shares the Company could have repurchased from the proceeds from issuance of the potentially dilutive shares.
+Basic net income (loss) per share is computed based on the weighted average number of common shares outstanding.
+Diluted net income (loss) per share is computed based on the weighted average number of common shares outstanding, increased by the number of additional shares that would have been outstanding had the potentially dilutive common shares been issued and reduced by the number of shares the Company could have repurchased from the proceeds from issuance of the potentially dilutive shares.
 Potentially dilutive shares of common stock include stock options and other stock-based awards granted under stock-based compensation plans and shares committed to be purchased under the employee stock purchase plan.
-For the year ended December 31, 2022 and 2021, respectively, 197,827 and 113,043 anti-dilutive options were excluded from the calculation of diluted weighted average shares outstanding.
+For the years ended December 31, 2023, 2022 and 2021 respectively, 263,992, 197,827 and 113,043 anti-dilutive options were excluded from the calculation of diluted weighted average shares outstanding.

-The following table presents the calculation of net (loss) income per basic and diluted share attributable to common shareholders:
+The following table presents the calculation of net income (loss) per basic and diluted share attributable to common shareholders: